-- 1. Take part in all district activities on an equal basis regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability. - 2.
-Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3.
-Access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel. - B. Student Responsibilities
+- 1. Take part in all district activities on an equal basis regardless of actual or perceived race, weight, color, creed, national origin, ethnic group, religion, religious practice, gender (including gender identity and expression), sex, sexual orientation or disability. - 2.
+To be respected as an individual and treated fairly and with dignity by other students and school staff. - 3.
+To express one's opinions, either verbally or in writing as long as it is accordance with the code of conduct. - 4.
+Present their version of the relevant events to school personnel authorized to impose consequences. - 5.
+Access school policies, regulations, and rules and receive an explanation of those rules from school personnel.